7 Email Signature Marketing Best Practices

 4. Make it mobile-friendly

 The number of users checking their emails on mobile devices is ever-increasing.
 So, creating an effective email signature design without ensuring it looks great across all devices might hurt the user experience.
-Every component in your email design should be responsive.
-Otherwise, a large percentage of recipients won't view your email properly.
-The worst part is that such an experience will make them delete your email:
+A non-responsive design can lead to poor user experiences, causing recipients to delete your email.

 5. Add the right call to action

-Even if you do everything right, your call to action could make or break your email signature marketing.
+Your call to action (CTA) can make or break your email signature marketing.
 A powerful CTA is all you need to create an effective email signature—especially when you align it with your broader marketing strategy.
 Your email signature CTAs may range from asking for a review to signing up to your video website.
 Everything goes as long as it’s relevant to your business goals and is in line with your brand tone.

 6. Use your signature to reflect your credibility